All Collections

 1. Log in to Okta.

-2. Go to the Applications page and click Browse App Catalog.
+3. At the top, click Browse App Catalog.

 1. Log in to Okta.